Kru people: Seafaring

 From the late eighteenth century onward, Kru men (from whence the term Krumen derives) began working on European ships.
 By the 1790s the inhabitants of their original region were being hired as free sailors on European ships.
 As the so-called "legitimate trade" replaced the slave trade in the nineteenth century and as trade along the West Africa coast increased, many Kru sailors signed on to the new vessels as seamen.
 In the process there developed Kru communities around all the major trading factories of the coast, from Sierra Leone around to the mouth of the Congo River.

 A number of Kroomen (between 20 and 30) are buried in the Seaforth Old Burial Ground in Simon's Town, South Africa, where their graves can still be seen, and Kroomen is the name used to describe them on their gravestones.
 They were active in the Royal Navy from 1820 to as late as 1924; for example, landed a camp party with 12 Krumen in Elephant Bay in June of that year.
 Many Kroomen joined the dockyard staff, while others remained on board RN ships as seamen.
 They were given Westernized or diminutive names by the men on the ships, Tom Ropeman, Bottle of Beer, and Will Cockroach amongst them.
 They were clearly commonly employed, and the names bestowed were not original, since the cemetery contains for example the remains of Tom Smith Number 1, to distinguish him from another Tom Smith.

 Kru sailors were organized as small companies under a headman.
-They would paddle in small canoes as far as a dozen miles out to see to meet ships as they arrived and negotiated their employment on the spot.
+They would paddle in small canoes as far as a dozen miles out to sea to meet ships as they arrived and negotiated their employment on the spot.
 Headmen often carried credentials from previous stints of employment in boxes or other containers, and negotiations were conducted rapidly.
 During the earlier part of the nineteenth century foreign observers often gave the Kru high praise for their honesty, courage, efficiency and willingness to do hard work.
 Later observers, however, had more disparaging comments to make, though either way, few ships plied African waters without many Kru sailors on board.

 Although initially Kru men were interested only in sailor's work, in time some took up land based employment doing all sorts of work in the many trading factories that grew up all along the African coast from Sierra Leone to the mouth of the Congo River.
 They were also recruited as soldiers and common laborers, some traveling as far as India and the Malayan peninsula to the east.
 Krumen workers served French employers in the French attempt to dig the Panama Canal, others were employed in Jamaica.
 Others formed communities in the UK, like the Kru town in Liverpool.